MDAnalysis/MDAnalysis.github.io/_posts/2020-02-14-numfocus-sponsored-project.md

 projects](https://numfocus.org/sponsored-projects) that fulfill
 important roles in their communities.
-NumFOCUS is a 501(c)(3) public charity in the United States and it is able to accept donations for and on-behalf of projects and act as a grantee.
+NumFOCUS is a 501(c)(3) public charity in the United States and it is able to accept donations for and on-behalf of projects and to act as a grantee.

 NumFOCUS will accept funds on behalf of the MDAnalysis Project and then make them available to us.
 By becoming a [fiscally sponsored